-According to court documents, Carl Wayne Johnson, 56, struck a woman and her son as they were in a crosswalk at the intersection of 900 W. California Avenue on Saturday morning.
+Johnson, 57, seriously injured a woman and killed her young son when he struck them with his vehicle in the crosswalk at the intersection of 900 W. California Avenue on November 16, 2019.

 Police said they could smell a strong odor of alcohol coming from Johnson and he failed a field sobriety test.
 Additionally, Johnson was driving the vehicle without insurance and with the wrong license plates, according to arresting documents.

-Johnson was arrested on charges of automobile homicide, DUI causing death and serious injury, driving without insurance, using improper plates and failing to yield to pedestrians.
+Johnson originally faced charges of automobile homicide, DUI causing death and serious injury, driving without insurance, using improper plates and failing to yield to pedestrians.

 A background check shows Johnson has three previous misdemeanor convictions for DUI from 1988 – 2000 and a conviction for having alcohol in a park in 2005.

-Johnson’s recent DUI was enhanced to a second-degree felony due to his prior convictions.
+Johnson’s most recent DUI was enhanced to a second-degree felony due to his prior convictions.

 The 4-year-old killed in the crash was later identified as a boy named Holden.
 A GofundMe page has been set up for Holden’s family to help cover medical, funeral and other related expenses.